miuku-dll/AstralStack/README.md

 </p>
 <h3 align="center">A Light Loader For You Applications</h3>

-Astral Stack, is a free personal application dashboard, minimal and easy to use. <br>
+Astral Stack, is a free personal application dashboard under the name of Astral, minimal and easy to use. <br>
 Some features are not yet working, due to laziness.
 [Learn More](link) <br>
 If you have knowledge of c# + wpf, you can edit source of Astral and create a pull request. <br>
 Astral stack uses wpf for its UI and c# for its backend.